Triggers

 Bulk triggers require dedicated users to periodically check if the action is complete.
 This is not available in test mode.

-• When recipe is first started
+• When the recipe is first started

 # Trigger conditions